nujarum/resolve-esm/README.md

 # Differences from similar modules

 This module is just a "wrapper" that internally calls the original [`import.meta.resolve`] and has no resolve logic of its own.<br/>
-Therefore, it will be easy to follow if the original [`specification`] changes, and easy to migrate when the original becomes [`Stable`] in the future.
+Therefore, it will be easy to follow if the original [specification] changes, and easy to migrate when the original becomes ["Stable"] in the future.

 # Usage